corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 # Configuration Obfuscator

-The purpose of this tool is to obfuscate sensitive information in configuration files.
-The Obfuscator tool takes a seed and a passphrase as input to obfuscate a given config file.
-Processes that accept obfuscated config must be provided the same seed and passphrase to deobfuscate the configuration.
+The purpose of the Configuraton Obfuscator tool is to obfuscate sensitive information in configuration files.

+It takes a seed and a passphrase as input to obfuscate a given configuration file.
+To deobfuscate that configuration file, you must provide the same seed and passphrase to any process that accepts obfuscated configurations.

 {{< note >}}
-The tool makes node installation less vulnerable to someone trawling plain text files searching for passwords and credentials of resources that they should not have access to in the first place.
+The Configuration Obfuscator makes node installation less vulnerable to someone trawling plain text files, searching for passwords and credentials of resources that they should not have access to in the first place.
 {{< /note >}}

 {{< warning >}}
-This feature will not make password protection completely secure.
-However, it will protect the node against trawling attacks.

-It is also recommended to use the most up to date version of this tool for improved security.
+Although the Configuration Obfuscator does protect the node against trawling attacks, it does not ensure that password protection is completely secure.

+For improved security, always use the [latest released version](https://docs.corda.net/docs/corda-enterprise/tools-config-obfuscator.html) of the tool.
 {{< /warning >}}

+## How to obfuscate a configuration file

-## Obfuscate using the command-line tool
+### Obfuscate using the command-line tool

-The command-line tool is included as a JAR file, named `corda-tools-config-obfuscator-<version>.jar`.
+The command-line tool is included in Corda Enterprise as a `.jar` file with a name `corda-tools-config-obfuscator-<version>.jar`, where `<version>` stands for the Corda Enterprise version (for example, `corda-tools-config-obfuscator-4.4.jar` or `corda-tools-config-obfuscator-4.4.2.jar`).
-This tool takes as input the configuration file that is to be obfuscated, denoted `CONFIG_FILE` in the usage screen.
-The tool also takes a seed and a passphrase as inputs, and uses them to derive a 256bit AES encryption key.

-{{< warning >}}
-For backwards compatibility reasons, the seed and passphrase have default values and can be omitted.
-However, to gain the benefits of obfuscated configuration files, the seed and passphrase must be set.
-{{< /warning >}}
+#### Usage

+The paramaters, options, and commands that you can use when running the command-line tool, are shown below.

 ```bash
 config-obfuscator [-hiV] [--config-obfuscation-passphrase[=<cliPassphrase>]]